Best tech deals for Black Friday 2024, according to an expert

 Why trust IndyBest’s Black Friday tech deals coverage

 Within our Black Friday guides, this tech one included, we handpick the products we’ve tried and tested and only ever recommend brands and retailers we trust – no dud products get through.
-As The Independent’s tech writer, I track the prices of popular tech products all year around – but more importantly, I’ve also been covering Black Friday (and other sales) events for years, so I can easily spot a good deal from the bad.
+As The Independent’s tech writer, I track the prices of popular tech products all year around – but, more importantly, I’ve also been covering Black Friday (and other sales) events for years, so I can easily spot the good deals from the bad.

 Best Black Friday 2024 tech deals